 Step 2: Add or review your “Project Rescheduling” email Template

-We’ve already taken the liberty of adding some suggested language to the email Templates section of your HoneyBook account, addressing few tricky client situations you might encounter.
-Just make sure to reassure your client that you would love to work with them to reschedule for a later date that works best for everyone!
+We’ve already taken the liberty of adding some suggested language to the email Templates section of your HoneyBook account, addressing few tricky client situations you might encounter, but feel free to add your own as well!
+Just make sure to reassure your client that you would love to work with them to reschedule for a later date that works best for everyone.

-(Don't see those Templates yet?
-Make sure you head to our COVID-19 Toolkit and click Add to Templates in the Actions section).
+(Don't see those example Templates yet?
+Make sure you head to our COVID-19 Toolkit and click the plus button next to Client Communication Emails in the COVID-19 Template Assets section).

 In particular, check out the Template entitled “COVID-19 Reschedule | HB TEMPLATE.”
 It contains instructions on how to utilize the Template, as well as some suggested language for client rescheduling.
 Feel free to take and adjust as much of the language as applies to your business.